BastiDood/neovim-rc/README.md

 * Add debugging support with [vimspector](https://github.com/puremourning/vimspector) or [nvim-dap](https://github.com/mfussenegger/nvim-dap)

 # External Dependencies
-The following programs are required to be installed for the configurations to work.
 * [Git](https://git-scm.com/)
     - Required by [packer.nvim](https://github.com/wbthomason/packer.nvim) for plugin management.
     - Required by [vim-fugitive](https://github.com/tpope/vim-fugitive) for Git integration support.